 Do we really understand what this means?

-Because God is perfect, he will make no mistakes concerning you and I. He knows the beginning and the end of all things, so we need to put aside feelings and anxiety and trust him.
+Because God is perfect, he will make no mistakes concerning you and I. He knows the beginning and end of all things, so we should put aside feelings of anxiety and trust him.
 Proverbs 3:5-6 tells us that we are to trust the Lord with all our heart and lean not to our own understanding.
 This is the best of advice, and we need it every day.

 GOD DEMANDS AND DESERVES OUR OBEDIENCE

 Some Christians find it difficult to understand why God would require obedience from them.
 These are generally new Christians who are just starting out in their walk with the Lord, but there are still many who have never been taught and have been Christians for many years.
 The

 longer we walk with the Lord the more we understand the wisdom of our obedience to and trust in him.
 The mature Christian has learned through trial and error the foolishness of disobedience or rash decisions.
 They are fully aware of the foolishness of thinking that they are better equipped than God concerning what to do or where to go or how to deal with all of life's challenges.
 Through choices or situations that went bad, these seasoned veterans have been educated in the school of experience and hard knocks and have changed their way or doing and thinking to God's ways and his thoughts.
 While the learning process has sometimes been very difficult, they have come to know in their heart that "Father Knows Best."